Skip to content

 On highway A8 and route N7, 600km from Paris, 100km from Marseille.
 2:30 from Paris by High Speed train.

-Avignon, its bridge, its Palace of the Popes, a magnificent city to discover
+Avignon, its bridge, its Palais des Papes, a magnificent city to discover

-Behind the superbly preserved ramparts, you will discover the city of the Popes after passing through one of the seven main gates: the Palace of the Popes built in the 14th century and its lively square, the famous Pont d'Avignon, the Petit Palais and Palais du Roure museums.
+Behind the superbly preserved ramparts, you'll discover the city of the Popes after passing through one of the seven main gates: the Palais des Papes built in the 14th century and its lively square, the famous Pont d'Avignon, the Petit Palais and Palais du Roure museums.

-Take a stroll through the streets of Avignon!
-You'll be charmed by the old streets, the courtyards of private mansions and the restored facades.
-One of the most elegant in the city is rue Joseph Vernet, with the Calvet and Requien museums next door.
+Stroll through the streets of Avignon!
+You'll be charmed by the old streets, the inner courtyards of private mansions and the restored facades.
+One of the city's most elegant is rue Joseph Vernet, with the Calvet and Requien museums right next door.

-Don't miss the Antiques Quarter, the Place de l'Horloge or the covered walkway leading to the Rocher des Doms.
-From the top of the ramparts, you'll understand why the city of the Popes has become a formidable fortress palace: Avignon overlooks the immense spaces of the Rhône plain, and is the strategic capital of the Rhône valley.
+Don't miss the Antiquaires district, the Place de l'Horloge or the covered walkway leading to the Rocher des Doms.
+From the top of the ramparts, you'll understand why the city of the Popes became a formidable fortress palace: Avignon overlooks the vast spaces of the Rhône plain, and is the strategic capital of the Rhône valley.
+Also worth a visit is the superb church of Saint Pierre.

-Avignon is also the capital of the performing arts with its theatre festival (created in 1947 by Jean Vilar).
-It generally takes place between 10 July and 5 August.
-Nearly 120,000 spectators flock to discover young companies or admire shows and actors with established reputations from France and all over the world.
+Avignon is also the capital of the performing arts, with its theater festival (created in 1947 by Jean Vilar).
+It generally takes place between July 10 and August 5.
+Some 120,000 spectators flock to discover young companies or admire shows and actors with established reputations from France and all over the world.

-The historic settings give these shows (dance, theatre and music) a new and often refreshing light.
+The historic settings give these shows (dance, theater and music) a new and often refreshing light.
 The OFF festival is a veritable laboratory for young talent and trendsetters.
-The street performances add to the inimitable atmosphere, which is in full swing late at night on restaurant terraces after the shows, bringing actors and spectators together.
+Street performances round off the inimitable atmosphere that reigns late into the evening on restaurant terraces after the shows, bringing actors and spectators together.

 Tourism: visit a vineyard near Avignon